Spiritfarer – All The Spirit’s Heartbreaking Stories (Final Update)

 Spiritfarer is a gorgeous game that’s filled with deep and unexpected emotions.
 You play as Stella a ship captain that ferries people onwards to the afterlife.
 While it may sound morbid the game is actually very sweet and just a delight to play.
 To check out our actual gameplay guide tab open here.
 This article however will focus on the stories of the characters and passengers you take onboard your ship to look after.

 In Spiritfarer you take these delightful anamorphic animals on board your ship and fulfil their little requests.
 But if you spend the time to talk to them you begin to hear little tidbits of their life beforehand.
 You hear about their happiest moments, their memories and their regrets.
 The tough-talking Gwen all full of false bravado was living a life of quiet desperation.
-Giovanni enjoyed his life to the fullest but at the end regretted hurting his love.
-These stories are what make Spiritfarer such a memorable game and if you have yet to finish playing I’d advice you not to read this because – spoilers.
+Giovanni enjoyed his life to the fullest but in the end, regretted hurting his love.
+These stories are what make Spiritfarer such a memorable game and if you have yet to finish playing I’d advise you not to read this because – spoilers.

 – – – SPOILER WARNING – – –